LuisMayo/objection_engine/README.md

-## Ace Attorney Court renderer 👨🏼‍⚖️
+## Objection! rendering engine 👨🏼‍⚖️

 Code that allows you to convert chains of comments into ace attorney scenes.
 It's meant to be used by bots or other apps.
 List of users: